When should you do a gastroscopy? Is frequent FGD harmful to health, and how often is such a study recommended? Indications for diagnostics

 Esophagoscopy

-For diagnostic purposes, the procedure is prescribed in cases where a comprehensive picture of the state of the upper gastrointestinal tract is needed, starting with endoscopy of the esophagus.
-The examination involves the introduction of a probe through the oral cavity.
+For diagnostic purposes, the procedure is prescribed in cases where a comprehensive picture of the condition of the upper gastrointestinal tract is needed, starting with endoscopy of the esophagus.
+The examination involves inserting a probe through the oral cavity.

-Also, esophagoscopy can be prescribed for the simultaneous carrying out of medical procedures, in this case, a rigid probe is used, which provides easy introduction of additional instruments.
-Often this type of gastroscopy is performed under anesthesia without pain and without swallowing - it is introduced in a dream, without causing discomfort to the patient.
+Also, esophagoscopy can be prescribed for simultaneous treatment procedures; in this case, a rigid probe is used, allowing for easy insertion of additional instruments.
+This type of gastroscopy is often performed under anesthesia without pain and without swallowing - it is administered during sleep, without causing discomfort to the patient.

 Gastroduodenoscopy

-The examination is assigned to diagnose the condition of the gastrointestinal tract.
-This method of endoscopy allows you to identify various pathologies - from erosion to neoplasms.
-Such gastroscopy of the stomach can be accompanied by the implementation of one-step treatment procedures - the introduction of medications into the affected area, removal of polyps, etc.
+The examination is prescribed to diagnose the condition of the gastrointestinal tract.
+This endoscopy method allows you to identify various pathologies - from erosion to neoplasms.
+Such gastroscopy of the stomach can be accompanied by one-step treatment procedures - administration of medications to the affected area, removal of polyps, etc.

 Esophagogastroduodenoscopy

-Endoscopic examination of the duodenum and stomach 12 is carried out to diagnose pathologies of the mucous membrane, as well as with simultaneous therapeutic or surgical intervention.
+An endoscopic examination of the duodenum and stomach is carried out to diagnose pathologies of the mucous membrane, as well as with simultaneous therapeutic or surgical intervention.

-More information about what type of diagnostics is needed for a particular patient, the cost of the examination and the rules for preparation can be found by calling the Central Clinical Hospital of the Russian Academy of Sciences in Moscow.
+More information about what type of diagnostics a particular patient needs, the price of the examination and preparation rules can be found by calling the Central Clinical Hospital of the Russian Academy of Sciences in Moscow.

 Gastroscopy for children

-Almost all children do not like medical and diagnostic measures.
-Gastroscopy for a child is a difficult ordeal, so it should be prepared in advance.
+Almost all children do not like therapeutic and diagnostic measures.
+Gastroscopy for a child is a difficult test, so it should be prepared in advance.

-Before the start of the procedure, as a rule, children are injected with a little atropine to calm, relax the muscles of the gastrointestinal tract.
+Before starting the procedure, as a rule, children are injected with a little atropine to calm and relax the muscles of the gastrointestinal tract.
 To avoid the appearance of a gag reflex and discomfort, gastroenteroscopy is performed under local anesthesia.

-A patient over 8-10 years old is sprayed with an anesthetic on the pharynx, esophagus, a child of a smaller age group is often put into a state of sleep.
+A patient over 8-10 years old is sprayed with an anesthetic onto the pharynx or esophagus; a child of a younger age group is often put into a state of sleep.

-Carrying out gastroscopic diagnostics of the stomach for children is characterized by some peculiarities.
-Since the mucous membrane of the internal organs of the child's body is saturated with blood vessels, has a small thickness and is very vulnerable, and the muscle layer is underdeveloped, a special endoscope is provided for the child, the diameter of which ranges from 6 to 9 millimeters.
+Carrying out gastroscopic diagnosis of the stomach in children is characterized by some features.
+Since the mucous membrane internal organs The child's body is saturated with blood vessels, has a small thickness and is very vulnerable, and the muscle layer is underdeveloped; a special endoscope is provided for the child, the diameter of which ranges from 6 to 9 millimeters.

-If the baby takes the upcoming procedure calmly, then it can be performed under local anesthesia, which consists in irrigating the root of the tongue and pharynx with an anesthetic solution.
-For children under the age of six, gastroscopy is done in a state of mild sedation, which is a 10-minute drug sleep.
+If the baby perceives the upcoming procedure calmly, then it can be performed under local anesthesia, which consists of irrigating the root of the tongue and pharynx with an anesthetic solution.
+For children under six years of age, gastroscopy is performed in a state of light sedation, which is a 10-minute medicinal sleep.

-Gastroscopy "in a dream" can also be recommended in case of increased excitability and anxiety of the child, which can lead to problems during the examination and a decrease in its diagnostic value.
-Children's gastroscopy of the stomach is carried out with the participation of an anesthesiologist, who selects an individual dosage of the drug and controls the entire process.
+Gastroscopy “in a dream” can also be recommended in case of increased excitability and restlessness of the child, which can lead to problems during the examination and a decrease in its diagnostic value.
+Pediatric gastroscopy of the stomach is carried out with the participation of an anesthesiologist, who selects an individual dosage of the drug and controls the entire process.

 • serious condition of the child;

-• the assumption that the research may take a long time.
+• assumption that the study may take a long time.

 After the procedure, the child is under the supervision of a doctor for some time to exclude the development of any complications.

 This procedure is prescribed for a child of any age.
-For older children, gastroscopy is prescribed 10-12 hours after the last meal, and for infants - 6 hours later.
-If an urgent diagnosis is required, the contents of the stomach are removed using a special probe.
+For older children, gastroscopy is prescribed 10-12 hours after the last meal, and for infants - after 6 hours.
+If urgent diagnosis is required, the contents of the stomach are removed using a special probe.

 When checking a child, the procedure may take 20 to 30 minutes.
-So that he is not afraid, the doctor can prescribe a light sedative to the baby 2-3 days before the procedure.
+So that he is not afraid, the doctor may prescribe a mild sedative for the baby 2-3 days before the procedure.

-Otherwise, the study is carried out in the same way as in adult patients.
+Otherwise, the study is carried out in the same way as on adult patients.

-Gastroscopy for children has a number of features.
-Their mucous membrane is thin, vulnerable, rich in blood vessels, the muscular layer of the walls of the organs is poorly developed.
+Performing gastroscopy for children has a number of features.
+Their mucous membrane is thin, vulnerable, rich in blood vessels, the muscular layer of the organ walls is poorly developed.

-Therefore, special endoscopes of a smaller diameter (only 6-9 mm) are used for children.
-In the younger age group (up to 6 years old), gastroscopy is performed under anesthesia.
+Therefore, special endoscopes of smaller diameter (only 6-9 mm) are used for children.
+In the younger age group (up to 6 years), gastroscopy is performed under anesthesia.

-Children over 6 years of age do not need general anesthesia.
-An indication for anesthesia is a serious condition of the child or a significant duration of the study in time.
+In children over 6 years of age, general anesthesia not required.
+The indication for anesthesia is the severe condition of the child or a significant duration of the study.

-Preparation for gastroscopy of the stomach in children does not differ in comparison with adults.
+Preparation for gastroscopy of the stomach in children is no different compared to adults.

-Pediatric gastroendoscopic examination is carried out in the same way as in adults - you cannot eat 6-8 hours before the procedure and drink 2-3 hours before it.
-True, in infants, the fasting time should not be more than 6 hours.
+A pediatric gastroendoscopic examination is carried out in the same way as in adults - you cannot eat 6-8 hours before the procedure and drink 2-3 hours before it.
+True, in infants the fasting time should not exceed 6 hours.

-If necessary, food debris can always be removed through the probe.
+If necessary, food debris can always be removed through a probe.
 If the child is very small (up to 2 months), gastroscopy is not performed.

-Gastroendoscopy of the stomach for children from 3 months to 6 years old is often done under general anesthesia.
+Gastroendoscopy of the stomach for children aged 3 months to 6 years is often done under general anesthesia.
 After all, the behavior of children during gastroscopy is very restless.

 Interpretation of results

-As a rule, already during the operation, it is noticeable if something in the patient's body causes concern.
-The doctor can comment on what he saw directly during the procedure (unless, of course, the patient is immersed in medication sleep).
+As a rule, it is already noticeable during the operation if something in the patient’s body causes concern.
+The doctor can comment on what he saw directly during the procedure (unless, of course, the patient is immersed in a medicated sleep).

-After the examination, the endoscopist sends the results to the patient's attending physician.
+After the examination, the endoscopist forwards the results to the patient's attending physician.
 The examination protocol for gastroscopy of the stomach for children and adults contains information about:

-• stomach (color of the inner surface, appearance of folds), inclusions (if any), tumors (if any);
+• stomach (color of the inner surface, appearance of the folds), inclusions (if any), tumors (if any);

-• sometimes a sample of gastric juice and duodenum can be taken (diameter, length, condition of the pancreatic and bile ducts, condition and color of the walls).
+• Sometimes a sample of gastric juice and duodenum (diameter, length, condition of the pancreatic and bile ducts, condition and color of the walls) can be taken.

-In addition, the protocol should also contain the characteristics of the peristalsis of the digestive tract.
+In addition, the protocol must also contain characteristics of the peristalsis of the digestive tract.

-There are several good reasons indicating the need to visit a doctor without fail after diagnosing EGD:
+There are several good reasons indicating the need to definitely visit a doctor after an FGDS diagnosis:

-• long-lasting, strong or sharp pain symptoms felt in the peritoneal region;
+• long-lasting, severe or sharp pain symptoms felt in the peritoneal area;

 • loose black stools;

-• vomiting, if dark brown blood clots are visible in the discharged masses.
+• vomiting if dark brown blood clots are visible in the expelled masses.

 Gastroscopy of the stomach is a fairly simple procedure, but for its effective implementation without any subsequent complications, certain preliminary preparation is required.
-First of all, before carrying out the diagnostic procedure, it is necessary to warn the doctor conducting the study about the existing chronic diseases, the need for constant intake of pharmacological drugs, the presence of drug allergies, the existing pregnancy or its planning.
+First of all, before performing a diagnostic procedure, it is necessary to warn the doctor conducting the study about the existing chronic diseases, the need for constant intake pharmacological drugs, the presence of drug allergies, existing pregnancy or planning one.

-The specialist should familiarize himself with the results of previous studies and analyzes of the patient in order to assess the disease in dynamics and determine the need for a biopsy or other manipulations.
+The specialist must familiarize himself with the results of previous studies and analyzes of the patient in order to assess the disease over time and determine the need for a biopsy or other manipulations.

-A very important factor in an effective diagnostic study is the patient's psychological attitude.
+Very important factor An effective diagnostic test is the psychological mood of the patient.

-In addition, preparation for gastroscopy of the stomach involves the following recommendations:
+In addition, preparation for gastroscopy of the stomach involves following the following recommendations:

-• within 48 hours, the patient must follow a sparing diet and completely abandon alcohol;
+• within 48 hours the patient must follow a gentle diet and completely abstain from alcohol;

-• the last meal can be at least 8-10 hours before the procedure, drinking water and smoking - 4 hours;
+• The last meal can be no less than 8-10 hours before the procedure, drinking water and smoking - 4 hours;

-• on the day of the study cannot be taken medicines in capsules or tablets;
+• cannot be taken on the day of the test medicines in capsules or tablets;

-• clothes during the procedure should be loose, not restraining movements;
+• clothing during the procedure should be loose and not restrict movement;

-• immediately before manipulation, the patient must remove glasses, contact lenses, dentures, jewelry;
+• immediately before the procedure, the patient must remove his glasses, contact lenses, dentures, jewelry;

-• for your own comfort, you must empty your bladder.
+• for your own comfort you need to empty bladder.

 How to check the stomach without gastroscopy?
-Sometimes the FGDS procedure is contraindicated for many reasons, and it is necessary to make a diagnosis.
-It is impossible to conduct an examination with a probe if the patient is in panic before the apparatus.
-For very young children and elderly patients, probing is performed under general anesthesia, but this method is not always justified.
+Sometimes the FGDS procedure is contraindicated for many reasons, but diagnostics must be done.
+It is impossible to conduct an examination with a probe if the patient is panicky about the device.
+Very young children and elderly patients undergo probing under general anesthesia, but this method is not always justified.
 What can replace an endoscope?

 Stomach diagnostic methods

-There are several methods of medical diagnosis of the condition of the gastric mucosa:
+There are several methods for medical diagnosis of the condition of the gastric mucosa:

-1. physical - carried out in the doctor's office;
+1. physical - performed in the doctor’s office;

-Physical methods are a routine examination by a doctor.
-The doctor listens in detail to a person's complaints, conducts an initial examination - the oral cavity, tongue, palpates the lymph nodes and the abdomen.
+Physical methods are a routine examination performed by a doctor.
+The doctor listens in detail to the person’s complaints, conducts an initial examination - the oral cavity, tongue, palpates the lymph nodes and the abdominal area.

-Laboratory studies are carried out to identify the causes of stomach pathology - what concomitant diseases could provoke the ailment?
-For diagnosis, take blood, feces and urine.
+Laboratory tests are carried out to identify the causes of stomach pathology - what concomitant diseases could provoke the disease?
+For diagnosis, blood, feces and urine are taken.

-Hardware diagnostics include ultrasound, fluoroscopy.
-In modern medicine, diagnostics is used - a gastropanel.
+Hardware diagnostics include ultrasound and fluoroscopy.
+In modern medicine, diagnostics are used - gastropanel.
 This is a paid alternative to gastroscopy - a laboratory blood test.

-• heart ailments - they are first treated;
+• heart ailments - they are treated first;

 • hemophilia - there is a risk of tissue injury;